2024 SEASON

 June 26.
 GLOBAL | LOCAL.
 Seo Jungmin (South Korea).
 Composer and virtuoso of the 25-string gayageum, in concert with percussionist You Byoung Wook and daegeum bamboo flute player Baek Dasom.
 Renowned Kingston-based 12-string guitarist and composer, Alexander Turnquist, opens the evening, connecting two musical worlds far apart geographically but with much in common stylistically.

 July 7.
 GLOBAL | LOCAL.
-Kiki Valera y su Son Cubano.
+Kiki Valera y su Son Cubano, with a community dance party.
 The master cuatro player and composer and his ensemble of internationally acclaimed musicians.
 Tracing its origins to Spain and Africa, the call-and-response format and percussive beat of son cubano echoes throughout contemporary jazz and Latin genres.

 July 12–13.
 CONTEMPORARY DANCE & PERFORMANCE.
 Gandini Juggling: Smashed2.
 Seven women and two men share the stage with eighty oranges and seven watermelons to disrupt the rigid conventions of etiquette, dress, and body language.
 The company that enchanted audiences in Phillip Glass’s Akhnaten borrows from Pina Bausch’s gestural choreography to reimagine the dark art of juggling and contemporary circus for the 21st Century.